lanukim/lanukim.github.io/index.md

 * Planning for the Future of Rural Telerobotic Surgical Healthcare.
 NSF Grant ID: 2025814. _Consultant_.
 [Link](https://nsf.gov/awardsearch/showAward?AWD_ID=2025814&HistoricalAwards=false)
 * Search Engines Impact on How Scientists Cite.
 Metascience research grant funded by Fetzer Franklin Fund. _Principal Investigator_.
 * Echo Chambers in Science?
 The Impact of Academic Recommender Systems on the Dissemination of Scientific Knowledge.
 NSF Grant ID: 1735194. _Research Assistant_.
 [Link](https://nsf.gov/awardsearch/showAward?AWD_ID=1735194&HistoricalAwards=false)

+## Agenda on teaching and research
+As a sociology Ph.D. participating in multiple projects rooted in big data and computational methods, I present three elements of my agenda that I bring to my teaching and research.

+1. I believe the future of scholarship lies in interdisciplinary research.
+From my academic experience, I recognize that advances in data science have the potential to unlock enormous opportunities that will require both excellent data management/analysis expertise and the ability to ask key research questions.
+Thus, one primary motivation for my work lies in fully exploring these research opportunities.

+2. I have found a unique role for sociology in data science research pursued by such interdisciplinary teams.
+Sociology offers abundant theoretical scaffolding, which helps explain underlying organizational processes found in big data.
+My research and mentorship provide an insightful perspective that can guide big data research to have both theoretical and substantive meanings in society, which strengthens my niche in interdisciplinary research.

+3. I am committed to encouraging gender and racial/ethnic minority scholars to utilize data science.
+While computational methods are shaping many new research directions in the social sciences, ingrained cultural beliefs concerning gender have frequently and consistently discouraged women from pursuing math-based career trajectories.

 ## Software
 * R package (ineqReSample).
 [Link](https://github.com/lanukim/ineqReSample)